 When our adrenal glands are constantly required to sustain high cortisol levels, they eventually become impaired in their ability to respond appropriately.
 The resulting dysfunction not only affects our short-term response to stress, but it also impairs our adrenals’ ability to produce and balance other hormones – DHEA, estrogen, progesterone, and testosterone – which are important to our long-term health and well-being.

 Symptoms of Adrenal Fatigue — an “Aggravating Pattern”

 Symptoms are your body’s way of informing you that it’s not receiving the support it needs.
 While none of these issues have a direct causal relationship with adrenal fatigue by themselves, a distinct “aggravating pattern” emerges when all these factors are taken into consideration.
-See if you recognize these tendencies in yourself.
+See if you recognize any symptoms of adrenal fatigue as tendencies you see in yourself.